ryannewcomer/zen-browser-theme/README.md

 to use it:

 1. follow [this](https://docs.zen-browser.app/guides/live-editing) to create your chrome folder
+2. open about.config
+3. find mica and change to boolean and set it to ture
+4. find transparent and set to true
-2. download zip or clone it to your chorme folder
+5. download zip or clone it to your chorme folder